devskroy1/BrainSurfaceTK/README.md

 # GCNN

 GCNN [3] is a Graph Convolution Neural Network and uses the Deep Graph Library (DGL) [4] implementation of a Graph Convolutional layer.
+There are segmentation and regression architectures.
+We explore variations of the GCNN by introducing Dynamic Edge Convolution from dGCNN into the segmentation network.
+For the regression network, we also carry out hyperparameter tuning and vary the architecture (varying the number of Graph Convolution layers for instance).
+We also introduce different pooling layers such as Sort and Max pooling into the regression network.

 ###### Run instructions